-The gross purchase price included approximately \$32.9 million (\$73 million Reais) of deferred consideration which was due the later of (i) 90 days following the date Rede D'Or satisfies certain title conditions in the purchase and sale agreement, and (ii) April 30, 2014.
-On October 17, 2014 Rede D'Or and the REIT agreed to extend the payment date of the deferred consideration to the later of December 15, 2015 or 180 days after the completion of certain conditions by the vendor.
-Effective from the date of the amendment until January 15, 2015 and again from the date the conditions are met until the date of the payment, the balance of the holdback will be adjusted by the variation of the CDI plus 7.34% annually.
-The REIT's investment was funded in part by a new term loan from BTG for approximately \$121.6 million (\$270.0 million Reais).
-The BTG loan had a one-year term, was interest-only and bore an interest rate of 7.0% per annum.
-The principal balance of the BTG debt was adjusted by IPCA (the consumer price inflation measure used by the Central Bank of Brazil for guiding monetary policy) upon repayment.
+The gross purchase price included approximately \$32.9 million (\$73 million Reais) of deferred consideration which is due the later of (i) 90 days following the date Rede D'Or satisfies certain title conditions in the purchase and sale agreement, and (ii) April 30, 2014.
+The REIT's investment was funded in part by a new term loan from for approximately \$121.6 million (\$270.0 million Reais).
+The BTG loan has a one-year term, is interest-only and bears an interest rate of 7.0% per annum.
+The principal balance of the BTG debt will be adjusted by IPCA (the consumer price inflation measure used by the Central Bank of Brazil for guiding monetary policy) upon repayment.

 In connection with the acquisition, the REIT entered into a new \$24.0 million credit facility maturing in January 2017 denominated in Canadian dollars with Firm Capital Corporation ("FCC Credit Facility").
-In connection with the \$24.0 million credit facility, the REIT granted the lender 3,000,000 non-transferable warrants, each of which entitled the holder to acquire a unit of the REIT at a price of \$2.15 per unit, which warrants were exercised on August 27, 2014.
+In connection with the \$24.0 million credit facility, the REIT granted the lender 3,000,000 non-transferable warrants, each of which entitle the holder to acquire a unit of the REIT at a price of \$2.15 per unit until January 2, 2017.
+The units underlying the warrants may not be traded until April 19, 2014.
 The remainder of the purchase price was funded through the net proceeds from the December 2013 equity offering (noted above) and cash on hand.